theantichomsky/sample-alg-electoral-map/README.md

+--Run--
+Register Census key: census_api_key("YOUR_KEY", install=TRUE).
+Execute script.
+Wait for.png output.
+Target: 269 districts.
+Ideal size: total_pop / 269.
+SF & Sacramento Cities: Fixed at 8.
+Others: round(pop / ideal).
+Start spatial merging.

+--Dependencies--
+R with packages: --sf, ggplot2, tigris (as a note, this will run pretty slow because of how large the map files are), tidycensus, dplyr, cowplot, classInt-- Also Census API key from https://api.census.gov/data/key_signup.html.
+You set the key at tidycensus::census_api_key("YOUR_KEY", install = TRUE).
+Before you run the algorithm it'll check that you have all the dependecies installed.
+If you're missing any, it'll install them automatically.
+Note that running this involves downloading large shapefiles and performing intensive spatial calculations, so it goes without saying that you should have a stable internet connection and sufficient RAM.

 --Personal Note--
 This is a repository for a script that runs a sample algorithm that districts for a nondescript 269-seat parliament in a fictional country that is roughly the shape of the general Northern California area.